Chia-Network/chia-operator/docs/chiatimelord.md

 ## More Info

 This page contains documentation specific to this resource.
-Please see the rest of the doucmentation for information on more available configurations.
+Please see the rest of the documentation for information on more available configurations.

 * [Generic options for all chia-operator resources.](all.md)
 * [chia-exporter configuration](chia-exporter.md)